Rasmussen Poll Of Trump Approval Rating Today Is Heavily Contradicted

 Trump is the first president in 40 years to not disclose his tax returns, and this is what has prompted the Tax March in over 150 cities this weekend.
 Reuters reports that the two biggest marches occurred in New York City and Los Angeles, each drawing over 5,000 protesters.
 Inflatable roosters were seen at the marches that appeared to be mocking Trump with a metallic orange hairdo and angry expression.

-One protester in New York, 51-year-old Marni Halasa was wearing a tutu and leggings made of fake dollar bills said that she thinks presidents should be required by law to release tax returns.
+One protester in New York, 51-year-old Marni Halasa, was wearing a tutu and leggings made of fake dollar bills said that she thinks presidents should be required by law to release tax returns.
 There is currently a bill before Congress that is called the Presidential Tax Transparency Act, and has 33 cosponsors that include 31 Democrats and 2 Republicans.
 The two Republicans on the bill are Rep. Walter Jones of North Carolina and Rep. Mark Sanford of South Carolina.

-But the rallies were not small, and spanned 150 cities in America and also all across the world in Europe, Japan, and also New Zealand.
+But the rallies were not small and spanned 150 cities in America, as well as all across the world in Europe, Japan, and also New Zealand.

-One of the most notable figures at a march this weekend was Congress member Maxine Walters who appeared at a march in Washington D.C.
+One of the most notable figures at a march this weekend was Congress member Maxine Walters, who appeared at a march in Washington, D.C.

 Appearing at an event prior to the march, Maxine Waters said, “He is a con man.
 He is someone who will do whatever is necessary to get over at the moment.”

 This @MaxineWaters event is a cross between a rock concert and church. pic.twitter.com/iDdwWYYdVt